Nykh0/Discord-Mp-Bot/README.md

 * !yo (An absolutly basic welcome message :)
 * !hey (What\'s up ?)
 * !how (Ask if you\'re doing well :D)
-* !leeroy (Play the mythic leeroy battlecry - *You need to be on a voice channel !*)
-* !darkside (Play the sound of the dark side - *You need to be on a voice channel !*)
 * !coin (Flip the coin of the discord logo)
 * !hylis (Display a beautiful face of a mix between our lord Kappa and our lord Hylis)